jennyslu/Distribution-of-Healthcare-Expenditure-by-Use-of-Funds/README.md

 I think the grid would make it too cluttered so I won't add in any lines.
 I did think about omitting public health but I didn't for consistency.

+//

+Lisa Li:
+Maybe you can reference which tab to look at when you talk about some of the concepts

+Reponse:
+I think this is a good idea.
+I added some comments.

 ~~~~~RESOURCES~~~~~
 http://flowingdata.com/2016/01/05/causes-of-death/